 '''

+object MainGUI {

+def main (argv:Array[String]):Unit = {

-View v = GUIView.create();
+val v = new GUIView

-Controller c = TextController.create();
+val c = new GUIController

-Model m = BasicModel.create(v,c);
+val m = new BasicModel(v,c)

-c.run();
+c.run()

+}

 }

 '''

 Very little change, but the game feels quite different.
 Even more so if we replace the TextController by one that can recognize key strokes in the display window, such as the GUIController I give on the website.
 Have a look, although to be honest the GUI code is somewhat clunky, and does not scale well.
 Nevertheless, it illustrates my point.